babiyivan/online-news-classification/README.md

 |BG|               0.105984 |              0.11909  |                 0.164049  |                 0.202867 |                      0.102331 |                    0.0908275 |
 |HI|               0.101805 |              0.124388 |                 0.0951321 |                 0.122299 |                      0.137011 |                    0.140536  |

 If we aggregate the data by language, we notice some unexpected results.
-Before the analysis, we assumed that English would have the best results since English is the most widely supported language in NLP, but it seems that the accuracy for the Portuges data is much better.
+Before the analysis, we assumed that English would have the best results since English is the most widely supported language in NLP, but it seems that the accuracy for the Portuguese data is much better.
 It could be because the PT dataset is more balanced, or maybe it contains a lot more 'Other' labels which are normally the most prevalent in the dataset and easier to classify.

 #### Which Narrative labels are the easiest to predict
 To score used to calcučate how good label predictions are is obtained by the following formula: